wp-plugins/wp-google-analytics-scripts/readme.txt

  === WP Google Analytics Scripts ===
 Contributors: vivacityinfotech.jaipur
 Tags: google analytics , google analytics in wordpress , wp google analytics plugin ,  google analytics Events , universal analytics.
 Requires at least: 3.0
 Tested up to: 3.8
 License: GPLv2 or later

-WP Google Analytics Scripts - A simple plugin which lets you analyze your website traffic.
+An easy way to add your Google Analytics code (GA code) in you blog pages.

 == Description ==

-WP Google Analytics Scripts provides to add your script and ua tracking code in website.
+WP Google Analytics Scripts Plugin allows you to easily add your Google Analytics code(GA code) on all your blog pages.
+Just add your ID, That's all, you're ready to go.
+It lets you use Google Analytics to track your WordPress site statistics.

-= How to install =
+Upload wp-google-analytics-scripts folder to the /wp-content/plugins/ directory, and activate the plugin through the 'Plugins' menu in WordPress Backend.Go to "Viva Plugins" menu is left navigation and add your Analytics ID or Script code.

-1. Upload "WP Google Analytics Scripts" to the /wp-content/plugins/ directory
+= Features =

-2. Activate the plugin through the 'Plugins' menu in WordPress
+    -Easy install
-3. Place the "WP Google Analytics Scripts" Menu on your dashboard.
+    -Very easy to configure.

 = Rate Us / Feedback =